angelzois/Thesis-code/README.md

 # Prediction Using Social Features Influence in C2C E-Commerce
 This repository contains the code and materials for the thesis titled "Prediction Using Social Features Influence in C2C E-Commerce" by Angelos Zois.
-The thesis was submitted in partial fulfillment of the requirements for the degree of Master of Science in Data Science & Society at Tilburg University.
+The thesis was submitted in partial fulfilment of the requirements for the degree of Master of Science in Data Science & Society at Tilburg University.
+The full thesis can be found in this repository.

 ## Abstract
 This thesis explores the impact of social features on predicting the number of products sold in a Consumer-to-Consumer (C2C) environment using machine learning techniques.
 It utilizes a dataset from a French C2C fashion e-commerce platform and applies Random Forest Regressor and XGBoost models.
 The study demonstrates that incorporating social features significantly enhances predictive performance.